Intika-Linux-KDE/kde-dolphin-single-instance/README.md

 - Features are made available on the settings page
 - Setting for New tab to be always active and not opened in background
 - Setting to set dolphin to a single instance thus new opened folder are opened in tabs
+- If current window is minimized when oppening a folder the window is restored

 # How to ?
 - Just add those files in the src folder of Dolphin